hssmalo/steampunkfantasy/rules.md

 **Poison** **Cloud** [N]

-Roll 1 die per biological unit in hex.
-At 4+, apply a poison[N] to target enemy base.
-Roll 1 die per unit.
-Thus one unit base with 4 units may get multiple poison markers.
+Roll 1 die per biological model in hex.
+At 4+, apply a poison[N] to target enemy unit base.
+A unit base with multiple models may get multiple poison markers (standard infantry units may thus get up to 4 poison markers)

+Units wich are not biological are immune to the poison.
+Tanks and other vehicles are immune to direct poison, but its crew may still be effected.
+For these units, at 4+, add dN crew damage.

 **Acid** **Cloud** [Minor]